- This story is regularly updated for relevance. Last updated: Aug. 4, 2021

 The three vaccines currently utilized in the United States for COVID-19 are under what the Food and Drug Administration calls “emergency use authorization.”
-But both vaccines under that designation using mRNA technology—the Pfizer/BioNTech vaccine and the Moderna vaccine—are now seeking to be fully approved by the FDA, with Pfizer’s request in May 7 and Moderna’s reportedly on the way.
+But both vaccines under that designation using mRNA technology—the Pfizer/BioNTech vaccine and the Moderna vaccine—are now seeking to be fully approved by the FDA, with Pfizer’s request in May 7 and Moderna’s made on June 1.

 BioNTech CEO Dr. Ugur Sahin, as reported by NPR, called the submission of the application for FDA approval “an important cornerstone of achieving long-term herd immunity and containing COVID-19 in the future.”